Table of Contents

 - Report measurable increase in activity intolerance.

 - Participate in ADLs and desired activities.

-The major goals of nursing intervention are pain management and optimal functional ability.
+The major goals of the nursing intervention are pain management and optimal functional ability.

 - Weight loss.
 Weight loss is an important approach to pain and disability improvement.